-Government Fiscal Tune Policies
+Fiscal and Monetary Tune Policies

 Fiscal policies are generally a collection of policies applied to fulfill macro-economic targets or to prevent losses causing from government fiscal performance.
 Government treasury in managing government income and expenditure flows uses different instruments to adjust government budget in such a way that the government not to be faced with deficit/surplus and provide necessary maneuvers for expansionary/contractionary fiscal policies.
-The most important instrument for fiscal policy is treasury bill which cannot be applied in usury-free systems because it involves usury.
+Treasury bill cannot be implemented in usury-free systems because it involves usury.

 Central bank can also affect liquidity through open market operations by buying or selling treasury bonds and changes the volume of high powered money and liquidity via monetary expansion mechanism.
-In conventional monetary systems, treasury bonds are based upon interest and therefore, they involve usury which is forbidden in Islamic banking and cannot be applied.5 Central bank can also oblige other banks to keep a portion of their assets in the form of treasury notes at central bank to prevent monetary base expansion.
+Central bank can also oblige other banks to keep a portion of their assets in the form of treasury notes at central bank to prevent monetary base expansion.
 Discount rate is also another quantitative measure through which commercial banks can finance their liquidity needs by discounting their treasury bills at central bank.
 Central bank can affect free reserves of banking system by changing discount rate.